 The Regulations are intended to prevent both fires and burns which arise from electrical causes.
 Equipment must be selected and installed with the prevention of fire and burns fully considered.
-Require that persons, equipment and materials adjacent to electrical equipment must be protected from fire, burns and effects limiting the safe functioning of equipment.
+Section 421, added in the 1994 amendments, require that persons, equipment and materials adjacent to electrical equipment must be protected from fire, burns and effects limiting the safe functioning of equipment.
 Three categories of thermal hazard are associated with an electrical installation.